 How Local Currency Financing works, its benefits, eligibility and how to apply.

-With Local Currency Financing, UK Export Finance guarantees a buyer credit loan to an overseas borrower in local currency, financing the purchase of capital goods and/or services from a UK exporter.
-Loans can be made in one of around 40 eligible currencies, which are listed below.
+UKEF can guarantees a buyer credit loan to an overseas borrower in local currency, financing the purchase of capital goods and/or services from a UK exporter.
+Loans can be made in an extremely wide range of currencies.

-A buyer credit in local currency essentially follows the same format as a conventional buyer credit in a standard currency such as sterling, euros or US dollars except that it is funded from a bank in the buyer’s country.
+A buyer credit in local currency follows the same format as a conventional buyer credit in a standard currency such as sterling, euros or US dollars except that it is funded from a bank in the buyer’s country.

 Find out more about our Buyer Credit Facility.
 For the overseas borrower (and buyer) it reduces foreign currency risk and avoids a variable debt service cost.